 Islam-compliant ASRH programs

-Sharing during the mid-practicum presentation as part of the two-day YLGP virtual workshop held last February 18 and 19, Janifah said that there was a common misconception that using family planning is against the teachings of Islam.
+Sharing during the mid-practicum presentation as part of the two-day YLGP virtual workshop held last February 18 and 19, Unda said that there was a common misconception that using family planning is against the teachings of Islam.
 Through the deep dive activities, she witnessed how poverty and lack of access to proper ASRH information and education have led to early marriages and teenage pregnancies in their municipality.

 Deep dives are integral in the ZFF training, wherein leaders immerse themselves in unfamiliar environments and different contexts to gain a wider perspective of the real situation and build relationships with stakeholders.
-Janifah talked to pregnant adolescents, witnessed their circumstances, and learned the lack of ASRH programs both at the barangay and municipal levels.
+Unda talked to pregnant adolescents, witnessed their circumstances, and learned the lack of ASRH programs both at the barangay and municipal levels.

-Stepping up to her role as Sangguniang Kabataan (SK) vice president in providing and engaging the youth in ASRH programs, Janifah—together with the other SK leaders in Masiu—sought the engagement of Muslim Religious Leaders (Ulama Council) in the promotion of SRH to young people, particularly family planning from the Islamic perspective.
+Stepping up to her role as Sangguniang Kabataan (SK) vice president in providing and engaging the youth in ASRH programs, Unda—together with the other SK leaders in Masiu—sought the engagement of Muslim Religious Leaders (Ulama Council) in the promotion of SRH to young people, particularly family planning from the Islamic perspective.
 The youth and their parents as well were able to debunk the notion that family planning equates to killing an unborn child in the mother’s womb, which is forbidden in the practice of Islam.
 They learned that family planning can be done to prevent conception.
 This helped them to be more open and understanding of the issues of early marriage and teenage pregnancy.

 Related article: ‘Girls Not Brides’ Act Reinforces ZFF’s ASRH Initiatives